Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 So in some broad perspective, does the FBI and a large intelligence bureaucracy pose certain dangers to civil liberties if used in the wrong way?
 Absolutely.
 Is that what’s genuinely inspiring this wave of attacks on the FBI?
 I am less persuaded of that.

 The FBI director’s 10-year term was a post-Hoover, post-Watergate reform.
-Presidents haven’t always adhered to this standard, but it has been mostly upheld since Nixon.
-What impact could Trump’s decisions to fire Comey in 2017 and force out current Director Wray have?
+Presidents haven’t always adhered to this standard, but it has been mostly upheld since Richard Nixon.
+What impact could Mr. Trump’s decisions to fire Director Comey in 2017 and force out current Director Wray have?

 I think it is a problem.
 We do not want the FBI director basically being the president’s sidekick or loyalist.
 The FBI is supposed to stand apart from all of the partisan pressures of any sort.